joshhjacobson/wombat-v2s/README.md

 WOMBAT_LOG_LEVEL=debug OMP_NUM_THREADS=8 make -j4 5_results_targets
 ```

 After working through some setup steps, this will run the OSSE and real-data inversions and then generate all the plots and outputs.
-You can modify the `-j` option and the `OMP_NUM_THREADS` variable to suit your local system.
+The `-j` option specifies the number of targets to build in parallel, and the `OMP_NUM_THREADS` variable allocates the number of threads available for computations.
+You can modify these to suit your local system.